Is Your Dog Emitting an Unpleasant Odor?

 Symptoms That Indicate a Yeast Overgrowth

 - Itching and scratching.
-This is mild at first, and as the infection gets worse so does the scratching.
+This is mild at first.
+As the infection gets worse, so does the scratching.

-- Hair loss and thick, darkened skin in the underarms, around his back legs, and anywhere else the skin meets in a fold.
+- Hair loss and thick, darkened skin in the underarms, around the back legs, and anywhere else the skin meets in a fold.

 A dog’s behavior may change with the onset of chronic health issues because they feel so lousy.